How to Read RFID Tags with Your Mobile Phone?

 Can Mobile Phones Read RFID Tags?

-Advantages of Using Phones for RFID Reading:
+Benefits of Using Phones for RFID Reading

 NFC (Near-Field Communication) is a subset of RFID technology that enables two-way communication between devices within a short range (typically 4 cm or less).